November is National Senior Pet Month, a time to raise awareness of the many senior pets in shelters waiting for their forever homes.

 5 Reasons to Adopt a Senior Pet

-On the fence about adopting a senior pet?
-Here are five great reasons to consider giving a home to an older animal:
+On the fence about adopting an older pet?
+Here are five great reasons to consider senior cats and senior dogs for adoption:

 1. A Senior Pet Might Already Be Trained